The American Patch-US based exclusive high quality custom patches Company!

 Lapels Name patches, small details Allowed but less preferred

-Pants/legs Fun designs, extra branding Must not restrict movement
+Pants/legs Fun or funny designs, extra branding Must not restrict movement

-Following a few basic rules keeps a gi both compliant and grip-friendly.
-Always confirm academy uniform policy before ordering since some gyms have specific rules beyond IBJJF patch rules and requirements.
+• Do confirm academy uniform policy before ordering — some gyms have rules beyond IBJJF requirements

-Choose durable materials like embroidered or woven patches for any placement that sees regular grip contact.
-Make sure every patch is fully and securely attached before stepping on the mat, since a half-attached patch is a snag risk during live rolling.
+• Do make sure every patch is fully and securely attached before stepping on the mat — a half-attached patch is a snag risk during live rolling

-Avoid placing custom Jiu-Jitsu patches anywhere they could catch a grip or interfere with a collar choke defense, and steer clear of offensive or disrespectful designs that could get a competitor removed from an event.
+• Don’t place patches anywhere they could catch a grip or interfere with a collar choke defense

 How to Attach Custom BJJ Patches to a Gi